Essenceia/AES/README.md

 ## RTL

-This synthesizable implementation of AES128 includes two separate desings : one for encryption and another for decryption.
+This synthesizable implementation of AES128 includes two separate designs : one for encryption and another for decryption.
 Our implementation breaks down the more difficult rounds of the AES algorithm into there own module, simpler rounds are performed in the top level.